MDLutoronto/jtd-edit-setup/docs/tutorial-search-edit.md

    <img src="{{ '/assets/images/tutorial-search-edit/commit-changes-pop-up.png' | relative_url }}"
         alt="Commit changes popup"
         style="width:300px; display:block; margin:auto;">
-6. Your changes will be saved to the new branch. click on the `tutorials-search` box to go back to the repository main page in the current branch.
+6. Your changes will be saved to the new branch.
+Click on the `tutorials-search` box to go back to the repository main page in the current branch.
     <img src="{{ '/assets/images/tutorial-search-edit/after-commit.png' | relative_url }}"
         alt="After commit changes and back to repo main page" style="width:400px; display:block; margin:auto;">